slang-i18n/slang/slang_mcp/README.md

 An [MCP](https://modelcontextprotocol.io) server for [slang](https://pub.dev/packages/slang).

+Use LLMs to automatically translate your app at compile time.

 Exposes an API for LLMs to find missing translations, WIP translations, and allows LLMs to add new translations without requiring knowledge about folder structure, file formats, etc.

 ## Motivation

 LLMs are increasingly being used to help with translation tasks.
-However, letting LLMs directly access translation files can be error-prone and insecure.
+However, letting LLMs directly access translation files can be slow, feedback intensive, and error-prone.

 Compared to [slang_gpt](https://pub.dev/packages/slang_gpt),
 the MCP approach offers a more standardized and extensible way to interact with translation data.